jafingerhut/core.btree-vector/doc/intro.md

 two Clojure vectors.

-These new vectors should still support all existing operations on Clojure vectors as efficienctly as Clojure vectors do, or at worst be a small constant times slower.
+These new vectors should still support all existing operations on Clojure vectors as efficiently as Clojure vectors do, or at worst be a small constant times slower.

 The research papers about the RRB Tree data structure claim that data